Click on the Dance

 Commitments.
 The dance has a long and challenging pattern featuring many

-This is an early dance of mine and was the very
+This is an early dance of mine and I'm sure "The Diamond" was the very

 first line dance to use a diamond shape pattern in a waltz.
 It is meant